DjangoGirls/tutorial-extensions/authentication_authorization/README.md

 # Homework: Adding security to your website

 You might have noticed that you didn't have to use your password, apart from back when we used the admin interface.
-You might also have noticed that this means that anyone can add or edit posts in your blog.
+You might have also noticed that this means that anyone can add or edit posts in your blog.
 I don't know about you, but I don't want just anyone to post on my blog.
 So let's do something about it.

 ## Authorizing add/edit of posts

 First let's make things secure.
 We will protect our `post_new`, `post_edit`, `post_draft_list`, `post_remove` and `post_publish` views so that only logged-in users can access them.
-Django ships with some nice helpers for that using, the kind of advanced topic, _decorators_.
+Django ships with some nice helpers for doing that, called _decorators_.
 Don't worry about the technicalities now, you can read up on these later.
 The decorator to use is shipped in Django in the module `django.contrib.auth.decorators` and is called `login_required`.

 So edit your `blog/views.py` and add these lines at the top along with the rest of the imports: